felleg/felleg.gitlab.io-backup/content/posts/20220225-guncon2-mister.md

   - gaming
   - retro
   - featured
-description: "Gaming preservation got a serious boost with the inclusion of GunCon 2 support for the MiSTer FPGA project."
+description: "Gaming preservation just got a serious boost with the inclusion of GunCon 2 support for the MiSTer FPGA project."
 ---

 Not more than two weeks ago, a major milestone was achieved for the MiSTer FPGA project: